causeforce/OCI/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+You may also run `ng g c YOUR-COMPONENT-NAME` to generate a new coponent.
+Add `--no-spec` flag after `YOUR-COMPONENT-NAME` if you do not require a spec/testing file to be included.

+Other commands include:

+Run `ng g s YOUR-SERVICE-NAME` as a shorthand to generate services on the fly.
+You may also add the `--no-spec` flag to generate the service without a testing/spec file.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.